 Fact 24: Timber, coffee, cocoa and many medicinal products are few of the products produced by rainforests, including those used in the treatment of cancer.

-Fact 25: Rainforests are constantly being destroyed by multinational logging companies, land owners and state government to make way for new colonies, industrial units.
+Fact 25: Rainforests are continually being destroyed by multinational logging companies, landowners and state governments to make way for new colonies, industrial units.